SammTavv/MidiLang/README.md

 ## Instructions
 In this language, instructions correspond to notes, placeable in a piano roll.
+<br>Note length, BPM, velocity, time signature, rhythm and swing do NOT affect the program's execution: only the order does.
 <br>Here are all the notes you can use:
 - `C4`: move pointer to next cell
 - `D4`: move pointer to previous cell